andizq/discminer/template/README.rst

 Velocity and intensity profiles
 ===============================

-With ``discminer`` you can also compute azimuthally averaged profiles of (a) **velocity**; to investigate azimuthal or vertical gas flows in your disc, (b) **intensity**; which gives access to the overall disc temperature and density structure, and (c) **line width**, which traces thermal and non-thermal fluctuations but also surface density variations probed by optically thick lines.
+With ``discminer`` you can also compute azimuthally averaged profiles of (a) **velocity**; to investigate azimuthal, radial and vertical gas flows in your disc, (b) **intensity**; which gives access to the overall disc temperature and density structure, and (c) **line width**, which traces thermal and non-thermal fluctuations but also surface density variations probed by optically thick lines.

-The following command produces model and data rotation curves, as well as radial profiles of **dvphi** to quantify azimuthal velocity flows referred to Keplerian rotation, and **vz** to highlight vertical flows possibly associated with meridional circulation of material, winds, or even planet-driven buoyancy spirals.
+The following command produces model and data rotation curves, as well as radial profiles of **dvphi** to quantify azimuthal velocity flows referred to Keplerian rotation, as well as **vr** and **vz** to highlight radial and vertical flows possibly associated with meridional circulation of material, winds, or even planet-driven buoyancy spirals.

 .. code-block:: bash